Who will qualify for $15 per month internet in NYS

-Within about sixty-days internet service providers in New York State must offer affordable plans to low-income households.
-The cap is $15 per month including taxes and fees for a basic plan.
-Or, $20 for a plan with greater download speeds.
+Within about 60 days, internet service providers in New York State must offer affordable plans to low-income households.
+The cap is $15 per month, including taxes and fees for a basic plan, or $20 for a plan with greater download speeds.

 To qualify, the household must be eligible for the National School Lunch Program, the Supplemental Nutrition Assistance Program or SNAP, Medicaid, the Senior Citizen Rent Increase Exemption, the Disability Rent Increase Exemption, or is a recipient of an affordability benefit from a utility.